NrgXnat/xnat-docker-compose/README.md

 2. In a Linux environment, specify the UID and GID of the user running this stack in the `.env` file.
 This user must have permissions to the docker socket `/var/run/docker.sock`.
 Being a member of the `docker` group should be sufficient.
 JupyterHub uses the docker socket to deploy the single-user containers.
 Files are also shared between XNAT and the single-user Jupyter containers.
 Mismatches in UID/GID between XNAT and JupyterHub will cause problems.
 3. In a Linux environment, in the `.env` file, set `JH_XNAT_URL=http://172.17.0.1`.
 4. In a Mac environment, the UID and GID can be left blank and leave `JH_XNAT_URL=http://host.docker.internal`.
+5. `docker compose pull xnat/jupyterhub-single-user`.
+This is the image used by JupyterHub to spawn single-user Jupyter containers.
-5. `docker-compose up -d` to start all services.
+6. `docker compose build` then `docker compose up -d` to start all services.
 XNAT will be running at `http://localhost` and JupyterHub at `http://localhost/jupyterhub`.
-6. Login to XNAT as the admin user, navigate to the plugin preferences and find the JupyterHub tab.
+7. Login to XNAT as the admin user, navigate to the plugin preferences and find the JupyterHub tab.
 You will need to set up Path Translation in a similar manner to container service.
 The default for the XNAT prefix is `/data/xnat` unless you have changed it in the `.env` file.
 For the Docker prefix provide the location of the `../xnat-docker-compose/xnat-data` directory in this repo.
-7. In a Linux environment, still within the JupyterHub plugin preferences, the JupyterHub URL should be changed to `http://172.17.0.1/jupyterhub`.
+8. In a Linux environment, still within the JupyterHub plugin preferences, the JupyterHub URL should be changed to `http://172.17.0.1/jupyterhub`.
-8. In a Mac environment, the default JupyterHub URL can remain as `http://host.docker.internal/jupyterhub`
+9. In a Mac environment, the default JupyterHub URL can remain as `http://host.docker.internal/jupyterhub`
-9. Navigate to the Administer -> User page.
+10. Navigate to the Administer -> User page.
 You will see a new user, `jupyterhub`.
 Enable this account.
 This account is used by JupyterHub to communicate with XNAT.

 Everything should now be configured.
 Navigate to a project, subject or session and from the action panel click Start Jupyter Server.